vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/03-configuration-drift.md

     ```terminal:clear-all
     ```

-## Change ConfigMap
+## Change the configuration

-Here you are going to change a value of a configuration property in the ConfigMap.
+Here you are going to change a value of a configuration property in the `ConfigMap`.

-You will see if this value will be picked up by all application instances (existing and new instances through scaling up) or not.
+You will see if the updated value will be applied to running application instances, both existing prior to the configuration change as well as started after the configuration change is applied.

 1. Change the value of `welcome.message` in the `configmap.yaml`
-    manually from the editor
+    manually from the editor:

     ```editor:select-matching-text
     file: ~/exercises/k8s/configmap.yaml
     text: "hello"
     ```

     or run the following command

     ```terminal:execute